 #3 The Link Between Migraines and Family Is Strong

 This is called chronic migraines.
 There are about 4 million people suffering from this condition.
-Having migraines so often complicates the condition.
-For example, chronic migraine patients are more likely to be depressed, and it increases the rate of suicide among patients.
+Having attacks so often complicates the condition.
+For example, patients are more likely to be depressed, and it increases the rate of suicide among patients.
 Therefore, loved ones should be on the lookout for signs of depression in a family member with chronic migraines.
 Chronic migraines also explain why migraines are number 6 on the list of the world’s most disabling conditions.

 #5 Migraines Are a Neurological Condition